sassoftware/ci360-extensions/code/ci360-udm-db-loader/README.md

 Next go to **Running utility for Batch Execution** to load the tool in batch

-If you want to upload the lates supported schema version of the UDM tables you can  directly use the default generated ddl and load code from code folder.
+If you want to upload the latest supported schema version of the UDM tables you can  directly use the default generated ddl and load code from code folder.
 If not use the parameters **CREATEDDL** and **CREATEETLCODE** as described below.

 ### Running utility for Interactive Execution
 To run the utility interactively (e.g. via SAS Studio or SAS Enterprise Guide), edit **udmloader.sas** from udmloader_launch folder, update **%Let sysparameter=XXXXX ;** variable with one of the below parameters and run it.